SAP/spartacus-docs/contributing_to_docs/writer-guide.md

 3. In the column on the right, click on **Projects** and assign the issue to a project.

+    For now, the only project is the [Spartacus Documentation](https://github.com/SAP/cloud-commerce-spartacus-storefront-docs/projects/1) project.

 4. (Optional) In the column on the right, click on **Assignees** and assign the ticket to the person who will work on it.